pommee/LumenText/README.md

-# LuminText
+# LumenText

-LuminText is a simple and intuitive text editor built using Python's tkinter library.
+LumenText is a simple and intuitive text editor built using Python's tkinter library.
 It provides a user-friendly interface for creating and editing text files, along with basic file management functionalities.
-With its minimalist design and essential features, LuminText offers a hassle-free experience for users to write and edit text conveniently.
+With its minimalist design and essential features, LumenText offers a hassle-free experience for users to write and edit text conveniently.

 ![preview](./resources/preview.png)
 Comparison to VSCode.